necyberteam/documents/communications-handbook.md

 ### Website

-Hosted via a GitHub repo and site: https://github.com/USRSE/usrse.github.io; #website channel on Slack
+Content hosted in a GitHub repo and site: https://github.com/USRSE/usrse.github.io; discussion via #website channel on Slack

 Guidelines, procedures, etc. for the managing and updating the website are determined by the website committee and documented in the GitHub repo.
 The current guidelines for incremental changes require the use of a PR and a review of the PR.
 The guidelines are documented here  https://github.com/USRSE/usrse.github.io/blob/master/.github/CONTRIBUTING.md.